nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 When the local node decides to query a peer's DAG because it differs from its own, it uses the `TransactionListQuery` message.
 It MUST specify the block for which to retrieve the transactions using a Unix timestamp that falls within the requested block.
 The receiving peer MUST respond with the `TransactionList` message containing all transactions \(without content\) from its DAG.

+If the response message exceeds the maximum Protobuf message size (as defined by section 8.1) it MUST be split in multiple messages.
+The messages MUST be sent in correct DAG walking order: transactions in a message may only follow transactions in the same message or preceding ones.

 ### 5.4.
 Resolving Transaction Content

 When the local node is missing a transaction's content, it SHOULD query the peer that provided the transaction for the content using the `TransactionPayloadQuery` message.
 The peer MUST respond with the `TransactionPayload` message, providing the actual content in the `data` field.
 If the peer doesn't have the content the `data` field MUST be left empty.